Visit the Gibson Factory in Bozeman Montana

 Table of Contents

 The Gibson Guitar Corporation is an American company that manufactures acoustic guitars and other musical instruments.
-With more than a century of experience under its belt, the brand is renowned for its superior craftsmanship.
+With more than a century of experience, the brand is renowned for its superior craftsmanship.

-The company is headquartered in Nashville, Tennessee but also maintains a manufacturing facility in Bozeman Montana where many of their acoustic guitars are created.
-Here, over 100 full-time employees use traditional techniques and modern manufacturing processes on custom-built machinery to craft some of the world’s iconic Gibson acoustic guitars such as the J-45, Hummingbird, and Dove models.
+The company is headquartered in Nashville, Tennessee, but also maintains a manufacturing facility in Bozeman, Montana, where many of its acoustic guitars are created.
+Over 100 full-time employees use traditional techniques and modern manufacturing processes on custom-built machinery to craft some of the world’s iconic Gibson acoustic guitars, such as the J-45, Hummingbird, and Dove models.

-Gibson Acoustic Guitars take pride in the attention to detail and quality control they put into every acoustic guitar they produce, with each step overseen by a team of workers dedicated to crafting the finest instrument possible.
+Gibson Acoustic Guitars takes pride in the attention to detail and quality control they put into every acoustic guitar it produces, with each step overseen by a team of workers dedicated to crafting the finest instrument possible.

-In addition to acoustic guitar models, Gibson also produces several electric guitar models here.
-These guitars utilize similar machining processes as the acoustic models but with greater attention to detail and quality control than most of their counterparts.
+In addition to acoustic guitar models, Gibson produces several electric ones here.
+These guitars utilize machining processes similar to acoustic models but with greater attention to detail and quality control than most of their counterparts.

 Get Started

-The Gibson Factory in Bozeman Montana is the birthplace of some of the world’s most beloved acoustic guitars.
-Here, some of the finest luthiers craft each instrument with meticulous care – from sanding, assembly, and binding raw wood to paint, buffing, and tuning each guitar.
+The Gibson Factory in Bozeman, Montana, is the birthplace of some of the world’s most beloved acoustic guitars.
+Some of the finest luthiers craft each instrument meticulously – from sanding, assembly, and binding raw wood to painting, buffing, and tuning each guitar.

 After several years in Kalamazoo and Nashville, Gibson relocated their acoustic guitar division to Bozeman in 1987.
 As their manufacturing facility expanded rapidly, Gibson decided to more than double their Bozeman acoustic guitar factory and add a custom shop and showroom for better customer service.

-This expansion includes additional manufacturing space, a larger machine shop, enhanced custom shop capabilities, and an artist showroom to commemorate Gibson’s 119-year handcrafted acoustic guitar heritage.
-This modernized facility will enable Gibson to produce more acoustic guitars without compromising on quality standards.
+This expansion includes additional manufacturing space, a more extensive machine shop, enhanced custom shop capabilities, and an artist showroom commemorating Gibson’s 119-year handcrafted acoustic guitar heritage.
+This modernized facility will enable Gibson to produce more acoustic guitars without compromising quality standards.

-The Gibson Factory in Bozeman Montana is home to skilled artisans who continue the company’s legendary tradition of acoustic excellence.
-Utilizing dovetail neck joints, hide glue, domed tops, and nitro-cellulose lacquer, they craft guitars that will last years of playing and will show their age gracefully over time.
+The Gibson Factory in Bozeman, Montana, is home to skilled artisans who continue the company’s legendary tradition of acoustic excellence.
+Utilizing dovetail neck joints, hide glue, domed tops, and nitrocellulose lacquer.
+They craft guitars that will last years of playing and show their age gracefully over time.

 The Custom Shop at Gibson is a highly sought-after division, with many people visiting to have their dream guitar built from the ground up.
 Whether you want to recreate an artist’s piece or have your beloved Gibson reissued with updated specs, the Custom Shop is the place for it all.

 In addition to offering new Gibson guitars, The Custom Shop also carries an extensive selection of other musical products.
-Plus, visitors are welcomed on guided tours through their factory where they can learn about how guitars are constructed.
+Plus, visitors are welcomed on guided tours through their factory to learn how guitars are constructed.

 Experience the custom shop firsthand on Gibson TV with Robi Johns and Don Ruffatto as they take you through the initial steps of crafting acoustic guitars at their famous factory.